jamieberrier/recipe-box/README.md

 ## Usage

-* Run the Recipe Box web application on your local machine by typing `shotgun` in your terminal.
+* Type `shotgun` in your terminal to run the Recipe Box web application on your local machine
-* Open your browser and navigate to http://127.0.0.1:9393.
+* Open your browser and navigate to http://127.0.0.1:9393
-* Once the welcome page loads, you can create a new user account and login...or use the seed data.
+* Once the welcome page loads, you can create a new user account and login...or use the seed data
-* _To exit and stop the shotgun session, type `CTRL + C`._
+* _To exit and stop the shotgun session, type `CTRL + C`_

 ## Contributing